panda3d/panda3d-docs/programming/intervals/motion-path-and-particle-intervals.rst

 ParticleInterval
 ----------------

-Particle effects can be run from inside intervals as well:
+Particle effects can be run from inside intervals as well, using the :py:class:`~direct.interval.ParticleInterval.ParticleInterval` class:

 .. code-block:: python

    intervalName = ParticleInterval(
-       "Particle Effect Name",
+       particleEffect,
        parent,
-       worldRelative = 1,
-       loop = 0 or 1,
-       duration = myDuration
+       worldRelative=True,
+       duration=myDuration
    )

 Read more about :ref:`particle-effects`.